DAC-Of-Purdue/DAC-Of-Purdue.github.io/docs/_posts/2023-03-17-arduino-pods.md

 layout: default
 title:  "Arduino Pods"
 tags: 2022 Complete
-snippet: "Hello this is a snippet."
+snippet: "An experiment in growing plants in a controlled environment!"
 ---

-Description of project here.
+More about project here.